Do you enjoy a good book but are no longer able to read small print?

 Braille and Audio Reading Download- better known as BARD- is another way to get books from BTBL.
 With BARD you can download talking books on demand to a flash drive and play them on your digital machine.
 Or download the BARD mobile app and download books directly to your mobile device- no digital machine needed.
 BARD mobile works on all iPads, iPhone 3GS and later, iPod touch versions 4 and 5, and Androids with an operating system 4.1 or later.

 This program is made possible by the National Library Service for the Blind and Physically Handicapped, Library of Congress, Washington, D.C.
 See their Frequently Asked Questions for more information about this free, nation-wide program.
-For more information about the history of the Braille and Talking Book Library in Michigan, see our history or browse our archived InFocus newsletters.
+For more information about the history of the Braille and Talking Book Library in Michigan, see our history.

 The first step in beginning long- or short-term service is the submission of an Application (PDF).
 We are located on the first floor of the Michigan Library and Historical Center at 702 West Kalamazoo Street in Lansing.
 Come see what we have to offer!